ishita30/Notes/Angular.md

 reducer uses on function to , first argument is action to which it listens to, second argument fucntion which updates the state when we dispatch an action, that is when we actually execute the fucntion, not in reducer

+listening to observable with help of async pipe, and dispatching action